darius/traitor/laplace-essay-on-probabilities.md

 Astronomy in the movement of comets has place, no doubt, in all phenomena.
-The curve described by a simple molecule of air or of vapors is ruled in a manner as certain as the planetary orbits: there are no differences between them but those of our ignorance.
+The curve described by a simple molecule of air or of vapors is ruled in a manner as certain as the planetary orbits: there are no differences between these but those of our ignorance.

 Probability is relative in part to this ignorance, in part to our knowledge.
-We know that among three or a greater number of events, one must happen; but nothing brings us to think that one will rather than the others.
-In this state of indecision, it is impossible for us to pronounce with certainty about their occurrence.
-It is, however, probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its occurrence, while favoring only one.
+We know that among three or a greater number of events, one must happen; but nothing brings us to think that one will, rather than the others.
+In this state of indecision, it is impossible for us to pronounce with certainty upon their occurrence.
+It is, however, probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its happening, while favoring only one.

 The theory of chance consists in reducing all the events of the same